opsec-bot/Kematian-Stealer/README.md

 # Need Help?
 - Join our server https://discord.com/invite/batch

+# Bug Reports & Suggestions
+Found a bug?
+Have an idea?
+Let me know [here](https://github.com/KDot227/Powershell-Token-Grabber/issues), Please provide a detailed explanation of the expected behavior, actual behavior, and steps to reproduce, or what you want to see and how it could be done.
+You can be a small part of this project!

 # License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/kdot227/Powershell-Token-Grabber/blob/main/LICENSE) file for details